WFisher828/Preference_Elicitation_Prototype/README.md

 # Preference_Elicitation
-A collection of code for the Preference_Elicitation Project (JUST SEEING HOW MERGE WORKS)
+A collection of code for the Preference_Elicitation Project

 The module "Baseline_Functions_Definitions" includes functions that the questionnaire procedure and experimental framework are based off of.
 The functions include: